 There are two ways of recovering your site using BlagVault:

-Step 1: Go to BlogVault website and sign up using your email ID.
+Step 1: Go to the BlogVault website and log in using your email ID.

-Step 2: On the BlogVault site listing page, select the website of your choice.
+Step 2: On the BlogVault site listing page, select the website in which you want to perform the Restore operation or you want to Recover.

 Step 3: It'll take you to the Site Detail page.
-In this page, select the Restore option from the Backup section.
-This will restore the latest backup version of your WordPress site.
+On this page, select the Restore option from the Backup section.

 Your FTP Host or Server name